jdd1260/create-react-app/README.md

 By default, runs tests related to files changed since the last commit.

 [Read more about testing.](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md#running-tests)

+### `npm run lint` or `yarn lint`

+This will run [ESLint](https://eslint.org/) on your JavaScript files.
+It runs the rules from Facebook's [eslint-config-react-app](https://github.com/facebook/create-react-app/tree/master/packages/eslint-config-react-app).
+You can change the rules used by modifying `.eslintrc.json`.

 ### `npm run build` or `yarn build`